-When it comes to taxes, the tiniest of details can be the difference between smooth sailing and a giant headache.
-The wrong form or classification can lead to months of back-and-forth with the IRS, not to mention potential penalties and fees.
-One thing can potentially cause problems is using Forms 940 and 941 to file household employment taxes, instead of Form 1040.
-This sometimes happens when a payroll or accounting firm that is used to working for businesses, rather than individuals, files your taxes, as Forms 940 and 941 are meant for business tax returns.
+When it comes to taxes, even the smallest details can mean the difference between smooth sailing and a major headache.
+Using the wrong form or classification can lead to months of back-and-forth with the IRS, along with potential penalties and fees.
+For household employment taxes, issues can arise if you file using Forms 940 and 941 instead of Form 1040.

 Businesses use Form 941 to send in taxes to the IRS on a quarterly basis.
 Specifically, those taxes are the Social Security, Medicare and federal income taxes withheld from a company’s employees, as well as the Social Security and Medicare taxes owed by the company.
 Form 940 is used once per year to remit federal unemployment insurance taxes.